 Best hotel lobbies with free Wi-Fi

 The Ace is the hotel that made working in hotels cool.
-Its lobby can seem more like a coworking space, packed with freelancers, travelers, students and even small startups who plug in at its 18-foot long slate laboratory table and sit in its oversized suede sofas and plaid chairs.
+In fact, its lobby can seem more like a coworking space, packed with freelancers, travelers, students and even small startups who plug in at its 18-foot long slate laboratory table and sit in its oversized suede sofas and plaid chairs.
 Some days, the lobby looks like a sea of little illuminated Apples.
 If the free Wi-Fi wasn’t enough, there’s excellent food choices for every meal of the day: Stumptown Coffee in the morning, No. 7 subs for lunch and the lobby bar for drinks and food from the Breslin (order the Lamb burger).

 Long Island City’s best lobby for working and using the free Wi-Fi is at the Boro Hotel.
 The elegant industrial space, designed by the firm Grzywinski + Pons (also behind the Hotel on Rivington in the Lower East Side), has lots of natural light, tables and chairs, modern sofas, a fireplace and bookshelves curated by Strand Books in Union Square.
 Non-guests can order coffees at the cafe and drinks at the lobby bar.
 Happy hour is from 4 to 7 p.m.
 Monday through Friday.